 10. As a CGS Representative, I value Service.
+In practice, this value looks like:

 - a.
 I make a concerted effort to assist my peers in any capacity. - b.
 I focus on the needs of the greater student body, with consideration for my own position as a student within that body. - c.
 I understand my role as a CGS Representative as service to the values articulated in our Constitution.